solidusio/solidus/guides/source/developers/api/overview.html.md

 Spree::User.find(1).spree_api_key
 ```

-Store administrators can view or regenerate API keys from the `solidus_backend`
+Store administrators can view or regenerate API keys from the `solidus_admin`
 interface from the **Users** page by editing a user with the admin role.

 [solidus-auth-devise]: https://github.com/solidusio/solidus_auth_devise